ShohanurRahmanShohan/NoServer-File-Share/README.md

 deactivate
 ```
 **Port Forwarding**:
-   - To expose your local server to the internet, you can use Serveo with the following command in CMD:
+   - To expose your local server to the internet :
      ```bash
      ssh -R 80:localhost:1234 serveo.net
      ```